dcbriccetti/python-lessons/Web/name-picker/README.md

-# web-adventure
+# Name Picker
-An adventure game in a web app, written in Python with Flask
+A name picker, written in Python with Flask